With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreFitzgibbon Hospital Behavioral Health Unit is a mental health clinic in Saline County, Missouri, located at 2305 South 65 Highway, 65340 zip code.
 Fitzgibbon Hospital Behavioral Health Unit offers hospital inpatient treatment.
-Fitzgibbon Hospital Behavioral Health Unit provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to adults and young adults.
-Some other services provided by Fitzgibbon Hospital Behavioral Health Unit include chronic disease/illness management, integrated primary care services and psychosocial rehabilitation services.
+Fitzgibbon Hospital Behavioral Health Unit provides group therapy, cognitive behavioral therapy and individual psychotherapy to adults and young adults.
+Some other services provided by Fitzgibbon Hospital Behavioral Health Unit include chronic disease/illness management, illness management and recovery and integrated primary care services.

 Learn MoreGreat Circle Tom Butterfield Campus is one of mental health facilities in Saline County, Missouri, located at 1126 East Highway Ww, 65340 zip code.
 Great Circle Tom Butterfield Campus provides telemedicine/telehealth and residential treatment.
-Great Circle Tom Butterfield Campus provides behavior modification, group therapy and cognitive behavioral therapy to children / adolescents.
+Great Circle Tom Butterfield Campus provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to children / adolescents.
 Great Circle Tom Butterfield Campus also supports children/adolescents with serious emotional disturbance and people with trauma.
-Additional services provided at Great Circle Tom Butterfield Campus include education services, case management and family psychoeducation.
+Additional services provided at Great Circle Tom Butterfield Campus include intensive case management, family psychoeducation and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.